New Qualifying Exam policy

 The Qualifying Exam consists of:

 - A written document (total of 3-5 pages, not including references).
-The components of the written document consists of:
+The components of the written document consist of:

 - Paper review (1-2 pages) – in-depth review of a research paper suggested by adviser and committee